battan40/hang-in-there/README.md

 * Gain understanding of how to write clean, *DRY* `JavaScript`, and SRP for manipulating data
 * Use provided class by creating object instances, using the new keyword
 * Manipulate `HTML` with `JavaScript` after the page has loaded, adding, removing, and updating elements on the `DOM`
-* Begin to understand the connection between HTML, CSS, and JavaScript
+* Begin to understand the connection between `HTML`, `CSS`, and `JavaScript`
 * Begin to understand how to refactor, debug and review a project to fully understand each piece of style and function

 Project spec & rubric can be found [here](https://frontend.turing.io/projects/module-1/hang-in-there.html)

 ## Overview

-  * This is a paired and student project to help foster the understanding of the nuances of working closely with another person while building and solidifying logic.
+  * This is a paired and student project to help foster the understanding of the intricacies of working closely with another person while building and solidifying vanilla `JavaScript` logic.
 We were tasked to build an application that allows the user save, create and randomly generate a motivational poster.

 ## Set-up